 Q: Will you help me with my research?

 A: Yes and No, depending on what the question you are asking and what kind of help you need.
 I am not a professional genealogist..
-I just have a real knack at solving things.
+I just have a real knack at finding and solving things.

 Q: I see a picture of Diana, Princess of Wales on your website logo..
 Does that mean that she was related to you?